jzarazaga/StoryMaps/README.md

 ## Overview

 This workshop aims to introduce participants to basic tools, concepts and techniques for creating web-stories which integrate text, images and maps, using StoryMaps, an online software distributed by Esri.
+The sample pages is focused on Taita Taveta University in Kenya.

 ## Setup